 I enjoyed mie udang (homemade noodles with sea urchin and yabbies), kembang kol (fried cauliflower salad), and sayur sayuran (local organic veggies that came with citrus & kemangi iced tea).

-Their signature cocktails looked promising, and Balinese white chocolate martini (vodka, chocolate liqueur, Balinese white chocolate) did not disappoint.
+Their signature cocktails looked promising, and the Balinese white chocolate martini (vodka, chocolate liqueur, Balinese white chocolate) did not disappoint.

 3. Sea Circus Restaurant & Bar

-Sea Circus defends the less pretentious Seminyak restaurants scene.
+Sea Circus defends the less pretentious Seminyak restaurant scene.
 It was Melbournians who started it, after quitting their jobs in the advertising industry, moving to Bali, and deciding they needed a “restaurant, cocktail bar and coffee den”.

 This colorful and artsy interior is full of little details evoking circus and seaside memorabilia as part of the interior.
 They also exhibit works by guest artists.

-Sea Circus menu is a simple “fish & chips” type of offer, with a variety of burgers, smoothie bowls, and tacos.
+Sea Circus’ menu is a simple “fish & chips” type of offer, with a variety of burgers, smoothie bowls, and tacos.

 Side note: to see another unusual washbasin, visit the loo at Sea Circus café too!